IBM document processors: IBM 1255 / IBM 1270

 The IBM 1255 is a MICR reader/sorter.
 The IBM 1270 is an OCR reader/sorter that uses the same sorter engine as the IBM 1255 but with more processing hardware.
 The CMC-7 models of the IBM 1255 as well as the IBM 1270 were not offered for sale in the United States.

 The input hopper holds a 5-1/2" stack of documents that uses a gravity feed.
 Each stacker pocket can hold up to 2-1/2" of documents.

 Two offline sort patterns are possible but with a 6 stacker sorter, it is typical to sort in two phases.
 Phase one sorts on the even digits of one field (using five stackers) with odd digits going to the reject stacker (the top stacker).
 Phase two sorts on the odd digits of one field (using five stackers).
 The operator can leave the documents from phase one in the stackers when starting phase two.
 If a 12 stacker sorter is in use then sorting can be done in a single phase using ten stackers, with the remaining two stackers being used for rejects (using the top stacker of the first bay known as stacker R) and special sorts (using the top stacker of the second bay known as stacker A).

-The 1255 and 1270 can be attached to an IBM System/3 using a serial I/O channel adapter.
-They can also be attached to an S/370 parallel channel.
+The 1255 and 1270 can be attached to an IBM System/3, IBM System/32, IBM System/34, or IBM System/36 using a serial I/O channel adapter.
+They can also be attached to a System/360 or System/370 parallel channel.